naninovel/docs/docs/en/guide/editor.md

 ![?width=588](https://i.gyazo.com/48ad8d4c512b67df02d7ace15d5eaca5.png)

-Internet connection is required to download the editor application binaries when you launch the Story Editor for the first time; the binaries are cached, so network won't be required for the consequent runs in the same project.
+Internet connection is required to download the editor application binaries when you launch the Story Editor for the first time; the binaries are cached, so network won't be required for the subsequent runs in the same project.

 ## Workspace